★★★★★

 • Tenderness in the affected area

-• Feeling warmth or heat in the calf
+• Warmth or a feeling of heat in the calf

 Treatment for Calf Pain

 If you feel calf muscle pain, first of all, try the basic home remedies.
 They can help a lot.
-For example, gently stretching or massaging the muscle.
-Here are some initial and common treatment methods for the relief of your calf pain:
+For example, gently stretching or massaging the affected muscle may provide relief.
+Here are some common initial treatment methods to help ease calf pain:

 To treat calf pain effectively, consider the underlying cause and choose appropriate methods.

-• Stretching: Lightly stretching the muscles of the calf can help in subsiding the pain and preventing muscle cramp.
-Moreover, physical therapy is also an important aspect.
-Try this: Raise the leg by sitting or laying down, with pillows, so it is above the heart level.
+Stretching: Lightly stretching the muscles of the calf can help in subsiding the pain and preventing muscle cramp.
+Physical therapy is also an important part of recovery.
+For example, try elevating your leg while sitting or lying down, using pillows to keep it above heart level.

 When to See a Doctor

 Early and accurate diagnosis is the first step in treating your calf pain.
-If you think that you need to see a specialist for your calf pain, then trust your instincts.
-You need to seek medical attention and visit your doctor straight away if you feel the following symptoms:
+If you feel that you may need to see a specialist, trust your instincts.
+Seek medical attention and consult your doctor immediately if you experience any of the following symptoms:

 • If you feel numbness in your calf or leg